Skip to main content

 The panel's clause walk only runs when at least one plugin is attached (hasPlugins() gate in the engine).
 Production builds with no plugins pay zero cost – the whenExplain payload is never computed.

-When the devtools plugin is attached, the cost is one evaluatePredicateExplained call per constraint evaluation – effectively the same cost as the regular evaluatePredicate call the constraint already does (one tree walk, no proxy traps).
+When the devtools plugin is attached, the cost is one evaluatePredicateExplained call per constraint evaluation, which is ~the same cost as the regular evaluatePredicate call the constraint already does (one tree walk, no proxy traps).

 Programmatic access